jundalisay/spblist/content/en/research/einstein/relativity/section-19.md

 Force = gravitational mass × intensity of the gravitational field
 ```

-The “gravitational mass” is also a characteristic constant for the body.
+The “gravitational mass”* is also a characteristic constant [G] for the body.

+> *Superphysics Note: Here, Einstein subtly hacks Newton by converting his 'mass' into 'gravitational  mass'.
+This is in order to make room for his new idea which he calls 'inertial mass' which in Superphysics is 'electromagnetic potential'

 From these, 2 relations follows:

 ``` elixir
 acceleration = (gravitational mass / inertial mass) × intensity of the gravitational field